Workshop Information

 The format of the workshop includes a combination of short instructional videos, special guest lectures, real-data analyses practices and live demonstration sessions.
 The workshop aims to facilitate the learning of practical bioinformatics skills and build familiarity and basic competency.
 Using established tools and publicly available resources, we will focus on the analyses and interpretation of genomic and genetic data, making it more suitable for researchers with limited big data analytical skills.

-Unit 1: Transcriptomic Analyses
+Session 3: Transcriptomic Analyses

-Unit 2: Epigenomic Analyses
+Session 4: Epigenomic Analyses

 Current Schedule